kilavila/basic-how-to/git/README.md

 `git switch` will in this case work as expected, but if the branch you want to change to isn't on your local PC then this command won't work.

-`git checkout` does exactly the same as `switch`, but in the case where you don't have the branch locally, this will pull that branch and change to it.
+`git checkout` does exactly the same as `switch`, but in the case where you don't have the branch locally, this will pull that branch and change to it. `git branch -a` to view all branches including remote branches.

 ```
 main branch